EMA-FSS-ADMIN/submissions/README.md

-# Submissions
+# Units

-This repository contains all the source code artifacts needed to pull Household and Market Submissions from the Kobo Collect Server.
-This service, transforms the pulled data to a system appropriate form before streaming it back to the caller.
+This repository contains all the source code artifacts needed to set up and manage Units Records.

+Units Records represents the units of measurements used in the observations e.g days, years, percentages, etc.